-What is the purpose of this privacy notice?

 that the processing of your personal data held by us is restricted (this applies only in certain circumstances, for example, where accuracy is contested)

 a copy of any personal data about you held by us be made available to you in a structured, commonly used and machine-readable format

 Please note, however, that the above rights are not necessarily absolute in all circumstances and exemptions do apply.
 There may, therefore, be legal or other valid reasons why we would be unable to comply with such requests.

 All such requests regarding details of personal data about you supplied to us via our website should be sent in writing either by email to email@example.com with ‘DATA SUBJECT RIGHTS’ in the subject line or, alternatively, requests can be posted in hardcopy to: The General Manager, RJD Technology Ltd, 8 The Green, Rowlands Castle, Hants, PO9 6BN.

 We may include links to third party sites on our website.
 Where we provide such links, it does not signify that we endorse those organisations’ privacy policies and nor can we give any guarantee regarding how your personal data will be handled by them or what cookies they use.
 You must review the privacy and cookie policies of all third parties before sending them any personal data.

-Personal data about you which you supply to us via our website will be kept by us for:
+Personal data about you which you supply to us via our website will normally be kept by us for:

-- As long as we have reasonable business needs, or
+as long as we have reasonable business needs, or